top of page

 During the install, you will be removing two of the Land Rover Expedition Rack cross rails and replacing their black metal rail mounts with HIGH RISERS.

-1) Choose the two cross rails you will be lifting.
+1 - Choose the two cross rails you will be lifting.
 Mark their forward edge positions on the outer track with blue tape (you will refer to this later).

-2) Remove the single Torx screws that hold each end of the two cross rails to the outer track.
+2 - Remove the single Torx screws that hold each end of the two cross rails to the outer track.
 Be sure to leave the stock captive screws inside the outer track.
 You will reconnect the HIGH RISERS to these later.

-3) Remove the black metal brackets from the two cross rails by unscrewing the pair of course screws that hold them in place. *Save the brackets and screws in case you choose to return the rack to stock.
+3 - Remove the black metal brackets from the two cross rails by unscrewing the pair of course screws that hold them in place. *Save the brackets and screws in case you choose to return the rack to stock.

-4) Remove the two vertical bolts (5+6), marked in orange, from each HIGH RISER.
-This will disconnect the RISER(3) part from the INSERT+ELBOW(1+2) combo combo.
-Do NOT remove the bolts (4) that connect the INSERT(3) to the ELBOW(2), marked in turquoise.
+4 - Remove the two vertical bolts (5+6), marked in orange, from each HIGH RISER.
+This will disconnect the RISER part from the INSERT+ELBOW combo.

-5) Slide the INSERT+ELBOW(1+2) combo into each end of the cross rails with the taller curved side toward the front of the vehicle. *The INSERT+ELBOW(1+2) combo does NOT attach to the cross rails like the stock rail brackets.
+5 - Slide a INSERT+ELBOW combo into each end of the cross rails with the taller curved side toward the front of the vehicle.

-8) Insert the ELBOW TO RISER BOLT(5), marked in orange, into the rear vertical hole of the ELBOW(2) and screw the bolt into the RISER. *Do not over-tighten, or risk stripping the ABS threads.
+8 - Insert the ELBOW TO RISER BOLT (5) into the rear vertical hole of the ELBOW and screw the bolt into the RISER.

-9) Apply the included thread lock to the end of the RACK BOLT(6). *You can also add thread lock to the ELBOW TO RISER BOLT(5) if you choose.
+9 - Apply the included thread lock to the end of the RACK BOLT (6). *You can also add thread lock to the ELBOW TO RISER BOLT (5) if you choose.

-10) Insert the RACK BOLT(6), marked in orange, and domed washer, into the front vertical hole of the ELBOW(2) and loosely thread it into the captive nut to bind it to the outer rail.
-Do NOT tighten yet. *The RACK BOLT(6) bolt should pass freely through the ELBOW(3) and the RISER(3).
+10 - Insert the RACK BOLT (6), marked in orange, and domed washer, into the front vertical hole of the ELBOW(2) and loosely thread it into the captive nut to bind it to the outer rail.
+Do NOT tighten yet.

-11) Align the cross rails, making them square to the vehicle.
+11 - Align the cross rails, making them square to the vehicle.
 Refer to the painters tape for correct positioning.

-12) Slide the rails toward the rear of the vehicle until the HIGH RISERS press completely into the cross rails.
+12 - Slide the rails toward the rear of the vehicle until the HIGH RISERS press completely into the cross rails.
 There should be NO more visible gap between the HIGH RISERS and the cross rails.

 DETAILED INSTALLATION STEPS